2 13.5-ounce cans full-fat coconut milk

 5. Place a few tablespoons of coconut liquid in a small bowl and whisk with the arrowroot starch until fully dissolved, then add to pot.

-6. Add cocoa powder, syrup, sugar, chocolate, cinnamon and cayenne, then place pot over medium heat.
+6. Add cocoa powder, syrup, sugar, chocolate, cinnamon, cayenne, vanilla extract, and vodka, then place pot over medium heat.

 7. Lightly whisk every minute or so, helping to melt chocolate and keep mixture from burning.

 8. Bring to a boil and whisk constantly while boiling for 1 1/2 minutes, then remove from heat.